 Paper waste: 2–6 weeks

 Paper waste takes only about a month—or a few weeks, give or take—to break down in landfills, but the problem is volume and quantity.
-Even though it’s one of the most commonly recycled materials, paper waste takes up more space in landfills than any other product.
+Even though it’s one of the most commonly recycled materials, paper waste takes up more space in landfills than most other products.

 Iron: several years

 All metal breaks down differently, but iron oxidizes at a fairly rapid rate.
-People know oxidation as rust—the brown, flaky stuff that’s often mistakenly blamed for tetanus infections.
-Over the course of several years, iron will oxidize completely, particularly in coastal areas that are damp and coated with salt water residue.
+People know oxidation as rust—the brownish-colored, flaky stuff that’s often mistakenly blamed for tetanus infections.
+Over the course of several years, iron will oxidize completely, particularly in coastal areas that are damp and coated with saltwater residue.

 Food waste: several months to several years

-Americans waste 40% of all the food they purchase every year—a full 35 million tons worth $165 billion.
-Depending on how it’s disposed, and what it contains, food waste can break down in a few months or remain in a state of partial preservation for years.
+Americans waste 40% of all the food they purchase every year—approximately 119 million tons worth more than $400 billion.
+Depending on how it’s disposed of and what it contains, food waste can break down in a few months or remain in a state of partial preservation for years.